 eToro Review ⭐⭐⭐

 Our experts rate eToro as a three-star broker because whilst they offer a fairly comprehensive range of products to trade, the USD only account base current is irksome and they do not offer customer support over the phone. eToro does have full FCA regulation and FSCS deposit protection for UK customers.
-Social trading whilst an innovative product is still in its infancy.
-Our 2020 review explains in detail what makes eToro stand out from other brokers.
+Social trading whilst an innovative product is still in its infancy. eToro is too basic for professional traders.
+Our 2020 review explains how to use their online trading platform and mobile app and what makes eToro stand out from other brokers.

 eToro Review Scores: Expert Ratings